BlaBlaHuman/kotlin-comprehensions/spread-operator-on-all-collections.md

 ### Desugaring to arrays

-All the variadic parameters are desugared to arrays in the compiled code, which contain all the passed arguments.
+All the variadic parameters are desugared to arrays, which contain all the passed arguments.
 The type of the array depends on the type of the variadic parameter (see the [Kotlin Specification](https://kotlinlang.org/spec/declarations.html#variable-length-parameters)).

 * Parameters of primitive types are desugared to primitive arrays (e.g. `Int` parameter is converted to `IntArray`)